 This course will emphasize contemporary theories, research, and approaches in personality psychology, connecting these to classic theorists such as Freud as well as other historical traditions and perspectives.
 The past and present impact of these theories within the ever-changing field of psychology will be explored, as well as the impact they have on culturally diverse clients and special populations.

 This course provides a comprehensive overview of the principles of ethical practice within the field of psychology.
 Topics include experimentation, confidentiality, respect, resolving ethical dilemmas, professional standards of conduct, and the psychology of ethical behavior.

 This capstone course integrates previous coursework and practical experience with a focus on contemporary issues in the student's chosen concentration in psychology.
 This course focuses on helping students produce a research proposal on their chosen subject as a culmination of their studies in this graduate program.
 Prerequisite: Completion of 30 credits in the program.

-This course expands on the student's knowledge of developmental psychology and includes major topics from that field.
 Research and theoretical perspectives are used to help students understand contemporary topics central to childhood and adolescent development, including cognition, biology, social factors, and emotions.
 Students will evaluate the perspectives, relevancy, and usefulness of developmental psychology to real world issues and problems.